zkrising/Tachi/docs/docs/tachi-server/import/orphans.md

 When unorphaning is attempted, the Converter Function is called with that data and context.

-If it results in a KTDataNotFoundFailure, we do nothing.
+If it results in a SongOrChartNotFoundFailure, we do nothing.

 If it results in a success, we have a new DryScore we can import.